 Right recurrent laryngeal nerve (branches from the vagus in the neck)

-- Loops under the right subclavian artery and ascends to the larynx
+Loops under the right subclavian artery and ascends to the larynx.
+Provides motor innervation to most laryngeal muscles.

 Towards the base of the neck, both the left and right vagus nerves take different paths.